-Extent to which the audit was considered capable of detecting irregularities, including fraud (continued) As a result of performing the above, we identified the greatest potential for fraud in the following areas, and our specific procedures performed to address them are described below:
+Extent to which the audit was considered capable of detecting irregularities, including fraud (continued)

+As a result of performing the above, we identified the greatest potential for fraud in the following areas, and our procedures performed to address them are described below:

 Revenue on Group recharges is recognised using an agreed mechanism based on agreed percentage margins, which could be subject to override.
-We have challenged the mechanism assumptions and recalculated the recharges to ensure they were in accordance with the mechanism.
+We have recalculated the recharges to ensure they were in accordance with the mechanism.